-The reverse process of deposition is sublimation, that is, the direct change from the solid state to the gaseous state without first passing through the liquid state.
+The reverse process of deposition is sublimation, the direct change from the solid state to the gaseous state without first passing through the liquid state.
 This is why deposition is also called reverse sublimation.

 Since the deposition process releases energy, it is an exothermic phase (state) change.